 There are so many different types of thread out there, threads for embroidery, threads for hand sewing, some for quilting, machine sewing, metallic threads, jeans threads and so much more.
 It can get confusing to know which type of thread you need for what project.
-So below you will find a beginner’s guide to thread which teaches you about which threads to use when.
+So below you will find a beginner’s thread guide which teaches you about which threads to use when.

 Many stitchers tend to use polyester threads in their stitching, such as the Gutermann Sew All thread that I use.
 Polyester is durable therefore less likely to break under tension than cotton thread plus has a bit of stretch to it making it suitable for sewing a wide variety of fabric types.
 It’s a versatile thread which can be used for machine or hand stitching.
 Gutermann Sew All thread is known for being strong, durable and tangle free.